Mating |

 |

-are concealed within the cloaca.
-They have paired organs,
+The sexual organs are concealed within the cloaca.
+They

-called hemipenes.
-They are within the ventral portion
+have paired organs, called hemipenes.
+They are within

 The vast majority of mammals mount their mate from